Everybody thinks that buses, by and large, are governed by the same sets of standards. Believe it or not, they are not.

 All buses are not created equal, and that that’s a crime actually.
 It doesn’t matter if you’re a school-age child, a college student, an adult riding on a shuttle bus in between the airport and a rental car company, or you’re a senior citizen riding on a motorcoach to a casino.

 You should be protected equally, and the bus manufacturers should protect every one of their occupants equally.
 All buses should be made of corrugated metal that’s rigid and strong.
-All buses should be equipped with lap and shoulder belts so that the occupants will be protected in front end collisions, side-impact accidents, rollover accidents, and rear-end collisions.
+All buses should be equipped with lap and shoulder belts so that the occupants will be protected in bus accident front-end collisions, side-impact accidents, rollover accidents, and rear-end collisions.